dgatf/msrc/README.md

 ### Jeti Ex Bus

-Configure receiver pin (E1 or E2) as Ex Bus
+Configure receiver pin (E1 or E2) as Ex Bus.
+The maximum number of sensors (values) is 15.
+If more sensors are needed, use an another MSRC board and connect to E2 or to a *Jeti Telemetry Expander*.

 ### Hitec